'I reject the premise': Republicans deny Trump asked Ukraine to investigate his political rival

 The public push for Biden's Ukraine activity to be probed came from Trump's personal attorney, Rudy Giuliani, around the same time Biden launched his presidential bid.
 In May, Giuliani told NBC News the effort was not to try and "take [Biden] out" of the presidential race, but to do "him a favor by trying to get it investigated now" because "it wasn't going to live through November of next year."

-According to a White House summary of the president's July 25 call with Zelenskiy, Trump asked his counterpart to probe the Biden and his son, Hunter Biden, who sat on the board of a Ukrainian gas company that was under investigation.
+According to a White House summary of the president's July 25 call with Zelenskiy, Trump asked his counterpart to probe Biden and his son Hunter, who sat on the board of a Ukrainian gas company that was under investigation.

 Biden in 2016 pushed for Shokin's ouster in accordance with the wishes of multiple countries and international bodies, including the European Union and the International Monetary Fund, because of widespread concerns that Shokin was ignoring corruption.
 The investigation into Burisma was reportedly dormant by the time Biden pushed for Shokin's ouster.